sanjeevbhusal/solidity-practise-hardhat/notes.md

 #### local hardhat network

 - By default, hardhat spins up a local Hardhat blockchain network whenever it is run.
+- The network can be used for any purpose such as deploying a contract, interacting with the contract, changing the state of the blockchain etc.
-- The network is closed whenever the project finishes executing.
+- But the network is closed whenever the project finishes executing.
+All data is also lost.
 - However, you can spin up a local Hardhat blockchain network in a standalone way which runs for as long as you want.
     - The network will use JSON-RPC Interface.
     - You can connect to this network using providers like MetaMask or even a Dapp frontend.
+    - The network has 20 accounts which come with 10000ETH each.
+    - You can use this local node like Ganache.
+    - this network is often called localhost and has same chainID 31337 as hardhat network.
+- you can interact with all hardhat's functionality directly from terminal.
+- run command `npx hardhat console --network localhost`.
+This creates a interactive shell inside terminal where you can type any hardhat commands. the entire hardhat module is already imported in the shell.

 - whenever you don't specify the network while running a script, hardhat uses local hardhat network.
 - In such cases, you don't even need to pass your Private key and RPC Url.
 The RPC Url is fixed,